 - Decision Stage.
 At this point, buyers have decided on a specific approach, method, or solution strategy.
 They have compiled a short list of vendors and products that can help them achieve what they’ve sought out to do.
 The buyer is narrowing down—often through use of a pro/con list—the specific offerings they’ve researched and will finally come to purchase decision.
 At this stage, they have also selected a list of vendors.
 Important to note: most buyers have made their way 70% down the sales funnel without contacting you.
 That means you need to do a thorough job on educating them on your products and services, as you only have 30% of their attention (split among competitors) in the sales funnel to close their business.

-The graphic below illustrates the process of and the types of content you should offer based on their current stage.
+The graphic below illustrates the process of the buyer’s journey and the types of content you should offer based on their current stage.

 So, inbound marketing has everything to do with reaching your prospects in an organic and noninvasive way.
-It’s obvious to see how this form of marketing benefits the consumer, but what do you stand to gain as a business by implementing this approach?
-Here are a few reasons why your business should switch to inbound:
+It’s obvious to see how this form of marketing strategy benefits the consumer, but what do you stand to gain as a manufacturing business by implementing this approach?
+Here are a few reasons why your manufacturing business should switch to industrial inbound marketing:

-When discussing the benefits of inbound marketing for manufacturing companies, the first advantage is cost.
-Inbound marketing can generate leads for industrial companies of any size for much less cost than older, traditional marketing strategies.
+If you’re looking for reasons why an inbound marketing strategy could benefit your industrial manufacturing company, look no farther than cost.
+Inbound marketing for industrial manufacturers can generate leads of any size for much less cost than older, traditional marketing strategies.
 Why?
 Because most of the methodology is based on producing content organically.
 You can save huge portions of your marketing budget by placing emphasis on organic content that your company owns, rather than pouring thousands of dollars into paid platforms to host all of your marketing collateral.
 HubSpot’s State of Inbound report cites, that small B2B businesses in North America can earn the leads from inbound marketing at about one-third the of outbound marketing efforts.

-- Simplifies the Jobs of Marketing and Sales
+2. Simplifies the Jobs of Marketing, Sales, and Service Teams

-One of the main goals—and benefits—of inbound is that your sales and marketing teams join forces to become one cohesive unit.
+One of the main goals—and benefits—of an industrial inbound strategy is that your customer-facing teams join forces to become one cohesive unit.
 Sales personnel are tasked with providing critical information to the marketing team on the types of questions, issues, and needs customers are communicating to them at different phases of the buyer’s journey.
 The marketing team, now loaded with great insights, can create highly targeted content speaking directly to the queries and demands of customers.
-By having both teams fully integrated with each other, your company has a leg up on the competition and can effortlessly produce information that drives leads, increases conversion rates, and nurtures relationships with your loyal customers.
+New data reveals that integrating customer service teams into this alignment increases revenue by 2.8 times on average, among many other benefits.
+Your customer service team can help upsell and cross-sell products to existing customers and share valuable feedback that they receive with sales and marketing to determine the pinpoints of your customers and improve their overall happiness.
+By having sales, marketing, and service fully integrated with each other, your company has a leg up on the competition and can effortlessly produce information that drives leads, increases conversion rates, and nurtures relationships with your loyal customers.

 People have options available to them at every turn, whether they are actively looking for it or not.
 As we’ve said, provide people with the information they want to answer the questions they have—which generally exist for them as problems, issues, or concerns.
 They need to find the answers!
 Ever had the experience of looking for one product or service—thinking it was exactly what you needed—and ended linking to articles that guided you to a new, and better, solution?
 This is how having the information at the ready can work for you … and build trust in your brand with a new prospect and existing customers.
 Be the authority on the subject and people know they can depend on you for solutions.
 Better yet, be their solution.